2003 Budweiser Shootout: Background

 A track layout map of Daytona International Speedway, where the race was held.

 The 2003 Budweiser Shootout was the first of two non-points scoring exhibition stock car races of the 2003 NASCAR Winston Cup Series, the 25th edition of the event, and the first time it was held at night, to enable a prime time broadcast.
 It was held on February 8, 2003, in Daytona Beach, Florida at Daytona International Speedway, a superspeedway that holds NASCAR races.
 Its standard track is a four-turn, 2.5 mi superspeedway.
 Daytona's turns are banked at 31 degrees, and the front stretch (the location of the finish line) is banked at 18 degrees.

 The Budweiser Shootout was created by Busch Beer brand manager Monty Roberts as the Busch Clash in 1979.
-The race, designed to promote Busch Beer, invites the fastest NASCAR drivers from the previous season to compete.
-The race is considered a "warm-up" for the Daytona 500.
+The race, designed to promote Busch Beer, invites the fastest NASCAR drivers from the previous season to compete, and is considered a "warm-up" for the Daytona 500.
 It was renamed the Bud Shootout in 1998.
 The name changed to the Budweiser Shootout in 2001, the Sprint Unlimited in 2013 and the Advance Auto Parts Clash in 2017.

 The race was open to 19 drivers, including the 15 pole position winners from the 2002 season and four previous shootout winners.
 Races where qualifying was cancelled due to rain or where the points leader started from the pole position did not count.
 Tony Stewart was the race's defending champion.
 The race was 70 laps long, with two segments of 20 and 50 laps separated by a ten-minute pit stop.
 Teams could change tires, add fuel, and make normal chassis tweaks during the pit stop, but not springs, shock absorbers or rear ends.
 If the race was stopped, pit crews could work on their vehicles in the garage or on the pit road.
 Yellow caution and green-flag laps were scored, and the second segment would be extended beyond 50 laps if necessary.
 Every rolling restart had cars alongside each other in pairs, and all lapped competitors had to move to the rear of the field.

 In other changes, NASCAR mandated all cars to run a 13.6 USgal fuel cell from the standard 22 USgal cells to try to have an additional pit stop and prevent multi-car accidents.
 The smaller fuel cells required teams to make an extra pit stop in the second segment.
 Furthermore, all teams were mandated to use a new car package, which underwent 18 changes to remove several aerodynamic differences (such as the rear spoiler and deck lid) between each of the four types Cup Series car to offer parity throughout the field.
 The redesigned car package's body design was uniform in the center, but the front and rear were reshaped slightly.